kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 ## Initial thoughts

 The multiples of $3$ are those numbers, which when divided by $3$, leave a remainder of zero.
 Likewise the numbers which leave a remainder of zero when divided by $5$ are multiples of $5$.
 This implies _integer arithmetic_, and that in turn, could mean we have to _declare_ the type of numbers we are using.
 Floating point division will never do for our problem.
-But anyway, division is problematic; witness the caveat that the divisor may not be zero in the field of integers, $\mathbb{Z}$.
+But anyway, division is problematic; witness the caveat that the divisor may not be zero in the field of rational numbers, $\mathbb{Q}$.

 In terms of division, the `%` operator from other programming languages suggests itself.
 But is division the most natural way to identify the multiples of a number?
 Should it not be multiplication instead?
 It is time to start thinking with a [beginner's mind](https://en.wikipedia.org/wiki/Shoshin).